PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:52:18
+Last updated: 2024-04-02 13:53:21
-Random Quote: Science is organized knowledge.
-Wisdom is organized life. - Immanuel Kant
+Random Quote: Pitching is the art of instilling fear. - Sandy Koufax